The cyber security skills your business needs

 Since risk can't be eliminated entirely, this skill is incredibly important.
 Risk management helps prevent or decrease uncertainty within an organisation and improves its overall efficiency, confidence, and reputation.

-Patching and software management
+The cyber security skills your business needs: Patching and software management

 When an organisation stores a lot of data on-premise in its own data centres, it needs a security expert that understands the importance of regular software updates, as well as how to roll them out across the business with the least possible disruption.

 Patch management is key to ensuring malicious actors are unable to attack an organisation via a disclosed vulnerability.
-Most software programs issue a sequence of patches after the initial release of the software, so the security expert must continually download and apply them to ensure systems remain protected.
+Most software programmes issue a sequence of patches after the initial release of the software, so the security expert must continually download and apply them to ensure systems remain protected.
 Microsoft takes this a step further, following a weekly patch release schedule for their customers.

 Organisations using SaaS software will have an easier time because updates are made to the cloud directly from the vendor.
 Vendors also provide an audit trail, ensuring compliance needs are met.
 It's still important to keep an eye on any security issues within these products, though.